Kevin L. Jackson: Publishing

 In 1995-96 Jackson co-produced the interactive CD-ROM Black Wings - A Chronicle of African Americans in Aviation, in conjunction with the Smithsonian Institution.
 The CD covers the contributions that African-Americans have made to aviation in America, with narration from Montel Williams.
 Since 2008 Jackson has run a cloud-computing blog entitled Cloud Musings by Kevin Jackson.
 In 2011 the Cloud Computing Journal named Jackson's blog one of the top 100 blogs on cloud computing in the United States.
 Since March 2011 Jackson has also written the Cloud Musing on Forbes blog for Forbes Magazine, covering the growing use of cloud computing in both the public and private sectors.

 In 2011 Jackson co-authored the government training book GovCloud: Implementation and Cloud Brokerage Service with Don Philpott.
 In 2012 Jackson released the book's follow-up GovCloud II: Implementation and Cloud Brokerage Service.
 He then appeared as an author on Kansas City's NPR on November 25, 2012, where he discussed the government mandates to move the US Federal government to a cloud-based network.
 Jackson had been previously interviewed by the national NPR regarding the Federal government's push for cloud-computing, including in December 2008 when the incoming US President Barack Obama made the decision to convert the White House's computer system cloud–computing.
-Jackson is also a contributing author for Newsweek, IBM, and Modern Diplomacy.